byt3bl33d3r/MITMf/README.md

 <h3>How to install on Kali</h3>

-MITMf is now in tha kali linux repositories!! wohooooo!!
+MITMf is now in tha kali linux repositories!

 ```apt-get install mitmf```